juju/docs/src/en/config-joyent.md

 # Configuring for Joyent Cloud

 This process requires you to have a Joyent account.
-If you have not signed up for one yet, it can obtained at [http://www.joyent.com/](http://www.joyent.com/).
+If you have not signed up for one yet, you can do so at [http://www.joyent.com/](http://www.joyent.com/).

 You should start by generating a generic configuration file for Juju, using the